LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/item-properties/events/README.md

 ### EXAMPLE

-Why it's stated like `interact (dot) right`?
+Why is it written like `interact (dot) right`?
-Small example of how to state it into item config.
+Below is a small example of how to correctly write it into your item config.

 ```yaml
 ...